-It is quite common still for employers to misclassify their employees, whether it be intentional or unintentional.
+It’s quite common for employers to misclassify their employees.
 Often, an employee may feel they are classified incorrectly and should be a non-exempt employee (hourly), rather than an exempt employee (salary) because they are working long hours and not being paid overtime.
 When this is the case, an employee may feel taken advantage of by his or her employer because they are working so much but may not be compensated properly.
 So the question that must be asked is what does exempt and non-exempt mean?
 And how are they different?

 The FLSA (Fair Labor Standards Act) and California law on wages, meal and rest breaks, and overtime pay does not apply to salaried exempt employees, but it applies to hourly non-exempt employees.
 An exempt employee is one who is paid a salary.
 An exempt employee does not keep track of the hours he or she works and thus does not get paid overtime.
 A non-exempt employee is one who is paid hourly, thus a non-exempt employee will keep track of the hours he or she works and will be entitled to compensation for working overtime hours.
 Therefore, in California, a non-exempt employee must be paid overtime if he or she works more than 8 hours in a day or 40 hours in a week.